hcarnes/hcarnes.github.io/_posts/2018-02-23-javascript_array_methods.markdown

 > undefined
 ```
+`forEach()` is for performing side effects, such as printing to the screen, modifying existing arrays, objects, etc. In this case, side effects are the desired result, not the actual values.

 ## map()
-This method executes a callback function once for each element in an array and constructs a new array from the results.
-Because `map()` actually alters the data in the array and returns that value,  it tends to be more commonly used than `forEach()`.
+This method executes a callback function once for each element in an array and constructs a new array from the results. `map()`  uses the data from the array to calculate new data, which is returned.
 Let's apply `map()` to the same problem above and notice how how this method returns a new array.

 ```javascript
 let ages = [23, 26, 30, 33, 36];